-FINDING: The applicant proposes 29 parking spaces, or 1.6 spaces per dwelling unit.
+FINDING: The applicant proposes 2 parking spaces, which does not exceed the above requirements.
 These criteria are met.

 H. Exceptions and reductions to off-street parking.
 An applicant may propose a parking standard that is different than the standards under subsections F or G, for review and action by the planning official through a Type II procedure.
 The applicant's proposal shall consist of a written request and a parking analysis prepared by a qualified professional.
 The parking analysis, at a minimum, shall assess the average parking demand and available supply for existing and proposed uses on the subject site; opportunities for shared parking with other uses in the vicinity; existing public parking in the vicinity; transportation options existing or planned near the site, such as frequent bus service, carpools, or private shuttles; and other relevant factors.
 The number of required off-street parking spaces may also be reduced through the provision of shared parking, pursuant to subsection I.